msnyder5/ChatGPT-History/README.md

 # Instructions

 To install, you will need a userscript loader, such as [tampermonkey](https://www.tampermonkey.net/).
-Simply create a new script, and paste in `main.js`.
+Simply create a new script, and paste `main.js`.

 To save, first enter the name for the chat in the bottom textbox.
 Empty box will result in chat being named 'Unnamed Chat'.
 Clicking the save button next to the like/dislike buttons saves the chat.